abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Whose problems are these?* We have such a strong sense of ownership around all of this.
-We hope to do whatever is possible to reasonably maximize comfort and skillfulness, yet, if we have a sense of personal attachment, personal identity to any of this, then at some point when things change, we are bound to suffer.
+We hope to do whatever is possible to reasonably maximize comfort and skillfulness, yet, if we have a sense of personal attachment, personal identity, to any of this, then at some point when things change, we are bound to suffer.

 This is a reflection we can keep in mind as we practice throughout the